Top 10 consumer psychology blogs

 #10 - Why do consumers choose one brand over another?
 Here's what psychology says.

-It comes as no surprise that the 2022 blog kicking off our top ten list focuses on one crucial brand loyalty question: What makes consumers choose one brand over another?
+It comes as no surprise that the blog kicking off our top ten list focuses on one crucial brand loyalty question: What makes consumers choose one brand over another?

-Earlier this year, we called on Dr. Banwari Mittal, a marketing professor at Northern Kentucky University and author of "Consumer Psychology: A Modernistic Explanation," and Christen Hansen, a brand and influence expert to help us answer this question.
+We called on Dr. Banwari Mittal, a marketing professor at Northern Kentucky University and author of "Consumer Psychology: A Modernistic Explanation," and Christen Hansen, a brand and influence expert to help us answer this question.

 To begin, we discussed how brand personalities often align with personalities of target consumers.
-Brands gain personalities in four ways: how the brand originated, brand communications, consumer perceptions, and generic marketing.
+Brands gain personalities in four ways: how the brand originated, brand communications, consumer perceptions and generic marketing.

-Consumers then choose their shopping decisions based on two factors: the product or the brand.
+Consumers then make their shopping decisions based on two factors: the product or the brand.
 Those who choose the product, look at the brand as an afterthought.
 Consumers who choose a brand believe that brands differ both in performance quality and personality, and so as a result, these consumers choose based on their perception of brand personality.

 (Read more about why consumers choose one brand over another.)